 The short freeway spur east from the high speed interchange with I-75/85 to Howell Street was the only section of I-485 ever constructed.
-It was later renumbered as Georgia 10.
+It was later renumbered as SR 410, and then ultimately as part of SR 10.

 Construction of John Lewis Freedom Parkway (SR 10 / SR 42 Spur) in the early to mid 1990s utilized a portion of the former I-485 right of away.
 The ramps from Boulevard west to I-485 and from I-485 east to Howell Street were removed.
 The overpass at Boulevard was replaced with a signalized intersection as well.
 The at-grade, controlled access parkway links with the Jimmy Carter Presidential Library and Museum, U.S. 23 (Moreland Avenue) and U.S. 278 (Ponce De Leon Avenue).